 The two most common autosomal dominant genetic mutations are factor V Leiden, which causes resistance to the endogenous anticoagulant, activated protein C (which inactivates clotting factors V and VIII), and the prothrombin gene mutation, which increases the plasma prothrombin concentration (Chaps.
 61 and 113).
 Antithrombin, protein C, and protein S are naturally occurring coagulation inhibitors.
 Deficiencies of these inhibitors are associated with VTE but are rare.
 Antiphospholipid antibody syndrome is the most common acquired cause of thrombophilia and is associated with venous or arterial thrombosis.
 Other common predisposing factors include cancer, obesity, cigarette smoking, systemic arterial hypertension, chronic obstructive pulmonary disease, chronic kidney disease, blood transfusion, long-haul air travel, air pollution, estrogen-containing contraceptives, pregnancy, postmenopausal hormone replacement, surgery, and trauma.
 Inflammation predisposes to thrombosis, and conditions such as psoriasis and inflammatory bowel disease have become recognized risk factors of VTE.
 Sedentary lifestyle is an increasingly prevalent etiology of fatal PE.
 A Japanese study found that each 2 h per day increment of television watching is associated with a 40% increased likelihood of fatal PE.

-When deep venous thrombi (Fig. 273-2) detach from their site of formation, they embolize to the vena cava, right atrium, and right ventricle, ...
+When deep venous thrombi (Fig. 273-2) detach from their site of formation, they embolize to the vena cava, ...